lekarto/JavaEE-DevLifeStatistic/README.md

-##  Statistic for developerslife.ru
+##  Statistic for developerslife.java.ru

 **Target of this project is:**
- - create independent statistic for entries, comments, users of developerslife.ru portal
+ - create independent statistic for entries, comments, users of developerslife.java.ru portal
  - gain experience with JavaEE technology
  - improve experience with SQL.